Frank Silvera: Career

 In August 1955, he appeared on Broadway in a revival of Thornton Wilder's The Skin of Our Teeth, which earned him favorable reviews.
 In November 1955, he portrayed John Pope Sr., the Italian father of Ben Gazzara and Anthony Franciosa's characters on Broadway in Michael V. Gazzo's A Hatful of Rain (a role portrayed by Lloyd Nolan on-screen), and again was praised by critics.

 Silvera made guest appearances in numerous television series, mainly dramas and westerns, including Studio One in Hollywood, Alfred Hitchcock Presents, Bat Masterson, Thriller, Riverboat, The Travels of Jaimie McPheeters, The Untouchables, Gunsmoke, Perry Mason and Bonanza.
 In 1962 he portrayed Dr. Koslenko in The Twilight Zone episode "Person or Persons Unknown", opposite Richard Long.
 That year, he also played Minarii, a Polynesian man in the 1962 film Mutiny on the Bounty, again starring Marlon Brando.
+He also appeared as King Lear in Central Park in the New York Shakespeare Festival's production of Shakespeare's play.

 In 1963, he starred with Dean Martin in the movie Toys in the Attic.
 Silvera was nominated for a Tony Award for Best Actor in a Play for playing Monsieur Duval in The Lady of the Camellias.

 In 1964, Silvera and Vantile Whitfield founded the Theatre of Being, a Los Angeles-based theatre dedicated to providing black actors with non-stereotypical roles.
 One of their first projects was producing The Amen Corner by African-American writer James Baldwin.
 Silvera and Whitfield financed the play themselves and with donations from friends.
 It opened on March 4, 1964, and would gross $200,000 within the year, moving to Broadway in April 1965.
 Beah Richards won critical acclaim for her performance as the lead.